coreos/docs/os/booting-on-interoute.md

 +--------------------------------------+
 ```

-Finally, the 'networkids' parameter specifies the network(s) which the virtual machine will be attached to.
+Finally, the 'networkids' parameter specifies the network(s) to which the virtual machine will be attached.
 You need to specify at least one network.

 You can use the listNetworks command to get information about the available networks.